Worship, community, care & mission resources

 Weekly Worship resources are created for use in gathered worship as well as worship at home.
 The Fig Tree project in Gippsland produces the resources posted on this page, with worship leaders from across Gippsland contributing to this offering.
 The page is updated weekly, normally by Wednesday evening.

-- The Gippsland Presbytery Fig Tree worship resource for Sunday, June 4 is ready to print and be distributed.
+- The Gippsland Fig Tree worship resource for Sunday 18 February, 2024 is ready to print and be distributed.

 These worship resources use common items found at home and may require a little preparation (candle, communion elements, etc).